aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/appflow_solution_cdk/README.md

 If you are new to deploying CDK, follow this guide to set up environment [CDK Setup](ConfigureCDKENV.md) There are 2 CDK deployments in this app.
 The first is called `appflow-solution-foundation`, and this is the foundation of what is needed to deploy this solution.
-The second stack is the `appflow-solution-eventdriven`
+The second stack is the `appflow-solution-eventdriven`.
+This stack is optional if you choose to trigger the AWS Glue job to start after there are new records transferred into Amazon S3.

+##  Deploy `appflow-solution-foundation` stack
 The CDK stack will create the following resources that are needed for creating an AppFlow Flow:
 - Amazon S3 Bucket:
   - `RawBucket` bucket where raw data from AppFlow will land.